signatureai/ComfyUI_ACE_plus/README.md

 ## 🚀 Inference
 Under the condition that the environment variables defined in [Installation](#-installation), users can run examples and test your own samples by executing infer.py.
-The relevant commands are as follows:
+The relevant commands for lora models are as follows:
 ```bash
 export FLUX_FILL_PATH="hf://black-forest-labs/FLUX.1-Fill-dev"
 export PORTRAIT_MODEL_PATH="ms://iic/ACE_Plus@portrait/comfyui_portrait_lora64.safetensors"